chakrit/go-make/README.md

 alias gomake="~/Documents/go-make/gomake"
 ```

-To enable cross-compilation support, you need to build the cross-compilers from source
+To enable cross-compilation support, you need to build the cross-compilers first.
+Just
-the [golang-crosscompile][0].
-You only need to do this once.
-The supplied `Makefile`
-automatically source the required functions for you afterwards.
+clone the [golang-crosscompile][0] project and do the following:

 ```sh
 cd ~/Documents/go-make
 source ./golang-crosscompile/crosscompile.bash
 go-crosscompile-build-all
 ```

+You only need to do this once.
+The supplied `Makefile` automatically source the required
+functions for you afterwards.

 # TARGETS